The Future of UX Research: How AI is Transforming User Insights

 5. Real-Time Insights

-AI dashboards can monitor user behavior in real-time, alerting teams to emerging issues or opportunities as they happen, enabling faster decision-making.
+AI dashboards can monitor user behavior in real-time.
+They alert teams to emerging issues or opportunities as they happen, enabling faster decision-making.

 The Human Element Remains Critical